codewithjay/QuizApp/README.md

 # App Screenshots
 <img src="QuizSelectorImage.png" width="200"> <img height="350" hspace="5"/> <img src="QuizImage.png" width="200">

+# Languages and Libraries Used
+Android, Java, Firebase, Glide.

 # Support

 If you've found a bug using this app, or want to provide your feedback, please email codewithjay@gmail.com.
 Patches are strongly encouraged, and may be submitted by forking this app and submitting a pull request through GitHub.